 Section 10 (Fees authorized) requires MnDOT to set MnPass fees so that they vary in amount based on the level of traffic congestion on the highway.
+The commissioner must adopt a policy that establishes the congestion thresholds and the corresponding fees.
 The commissioner must post signs that show the fees in place in real time.
 The commissioner must establish the fees in an amount that will repay the trunk highway fund and other funds for money spent to install, equip, or modify the MnPass lane and pay all the costs of implementing and administering the fee collection system for the MnPass lane.
 This section is effective August 1, 2021.
 This section is from S.F.
 655 (Duckworth).

-Section 11 (Deposit of revenues; appropriations) requires revenue from MnPass lanes to be spent in the corridor where it was collected and must be spent in the specified priority order.
+Section 11 (Deposit of revenues; appropriations) requires revenue from MnPass lanes to be spent in the corridor where it was collected and must be spent as follows: first, to repay the trunk highway fund or other funds for money spent to install, equip, or modify the corridor; second, to pay all the costs of implementing and administering the fee collection system; third, for transportation capital improvements; fourth, for maintenance of the corridor; and fifth, any remaining funds are transferred to the Metropolitan Council for expansion and improvement of bus transit services in the corridor.
 This section is effective August 1, 2021.
 This section is from S.F.
 655 (Duckworth).